fommil/fpmortals/manuscript/complete.md

 A> ~~~~~~~~
 A>
 A> can be tiresome.
 We've basically said `UrlEncoded`, `String` four A> times.
-A common pattern, that [may be added to simulacrum](https://github.com/mpilquist/simulacrum/issues/5) is to define A> a method named `instance` on the typeclass companion A>
+A common pattern is to define a method named `instance` on the A> typeclass companion
+A>
 A> {lang="text"}
 A> ~~~~~~~~